khamiltonuk/michaelzoidis.com/README.md

 * All js must past jshint
 * Sass has been attempted to be written using [smacss](http://smacss.com/)

-##Using grunt
+##Runing the development server
+1. Run 'npm install' from the main directory
+2. Run 'npm install -g grunt-cli'
-Run 'grunt serve' from the root folder to:
+3. Run 'grunt serve' from the root folder to:

 * start a node.js server on http://localhost:3000
 * watch for changes to js files in app/ and restart the node server
 * watch for sass changes and recompile css